ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 enforcement of the DMARC mechanism.
 The prospect of "all or nothing" is recognized as preventing many organizations from experimenting with strong authentication-based mechanisms.
-See {#message-sampling} for details.
+See (#message-sampling) for details.
 Note that random selection based on this percentage, such as the following pseudocode, is adequate:

     if (random mod 100) < pct then